 But, we have proven that when we are engaged and organized, not only can we defeat their attacks, but we can pass strong policies that benefit our communities!
 ACCE Action’s voter outreach teams connect directly with community members in order to engage deeply on the issues, and peel away the corporate lies.
 At ACCE Action, we understand the impact of one-on-one conversations to educate voters, and win elections.
 In the past decade, ACCE Action’s voter engagement team has won local ballot measures, city council races, and school board seats.

 At the statewide level, ACCE Action is also a part of the Million Voters Project (MVP) - an unprecedented collaboration of California’s strongest community-based networks organizing to expand California’s electorate and build our political power as the new California majority.

-In 2020, ACCE Action’s voter engagement teams contacted 61,832 voters across multi-issue campaigns and electoral races, helping to pass progressive ballot measures, and helping to elect candidates that place people over corporate profit.
+In the fall of 2020, ACCE Action’s voter engagement teams contacted 61,832 voters across multiple initiative campaigns and electoral races, helping to pass progressive ballot measures, and elect candidates that place people over corporate profit.

 ACCE’s Legal team is the newest addition to the ACCE family.
 Our legal team is a group of in-house attorney’s for ACCE that provide direct legal services to ACCE Action members, provide training and education on policy, draft legislation for ACCE Action and allied elected officials, and do litigation when it furthers the goals of our members and their campaigns.
 In 2020, ACCE’s legal team helped write the strongest eviction moratorium in the country for Oakland which subsequently inspired and was copied by many other jurisdictions - many of the elements of the moratorium were eventually incorporated into state law through AB 3088.